jaMulet/DR_calibration_ros_IRB14000/README.md

 The approach is divided on two stages to automatically create the datasets:

 1. *Synthetic data generation*.
 Creates a dataset using the Gazebo simulator and the randomised model.
 2. *Real data generation*.
 Creates a dataset using the real robot.
 This phase controls the robot using the *Robot Web Services* (RWS) and *External Guided Motion* (EGM) interfaces of the [ABB robot driver][1] (refer to the specific repository for the installation instructions).
-The position and orientation of the robot is provided using the [3d grid board Aruco] library and a vision system.
+The position and orientation of the robot is provided using the [3d grid board Aruco][2] library and a vision system.

 The repository consists following parts:
 * *DR data generation*.
 Generates the synthetic and real data, and stores it as XML files.
 The 'dr_launch' package contains the launch files for the synthetic and real data generation.
 The URDF model is randomised following a normal distribution and saved in the 'dr_description' package.